 Have you ever tried playing tennis with that devilish tennis ball machine that keeps shooting balls at you while you have to return them really fast?
 Now, imagine doing all that while balancing on a monocycle.
 On the edge of a mountain.
 With your eyes shut.

-I guess that’s how customer support can feel sometimes – requests from customers are just coming from everywhere.
-You log into your company’s Facebook page and see 2-3 new messages there, you go to Twitter and someone has already complained about your service there.
-You open your inbox and it’s stuffed with inquiries from your customers, business partners, parents, cat and whatnot.
+Working in customer support requires tremendous effort, concentration, and time management skills as customer requests are coming from everywhere.
+You log into your company’s Facebook page and see 2-3 new messages there.
+You go to Twitter, and someone has already complained about your service there.
+Not only that, but you open your inbox, and it’s stuffed with customer inquiries, and messages from business partners, parents, cats, and whatnot.

 Got that suffocating little feeling already?
 That overwhelming feeling of not being able to keep up with the pace?

 Well, you don’t have to feel that way if you choose the right help desk tool for your support team.
 These solutions take all these popular communication channels, unite them under one dashboard, and give you everything you need to handle incoming requests effectively.
 The two most famous help desk tools out there are Zendesk and Freshdesk.

 Note!
 If you’re looking for a seamless all-in-one support tool, HelpCrunch can be a great alternative to both Zendesk and Freshdesk.
 Just sign up for a 14-day free trial and see its live chat, chatbot, shared inbox, knowledge base, and email automation features in action.